compulim/uncork/README.md

 # How we use `uncork`

-At our customer site, their Windows boxes are locked behind firewall with HTTPS proxy.
-We want to use Git client to read/write to GitHub via SSH (using SSH deploy keys to limit the access).
+At our customer site, their Windows boxes are shared and locked behind firewall with HTTPS proxy.
+We want to use Git client to read/write to GitHub via SSH.
+We prefer SSH because we can use deploy keys to limit access to our repositories.

 Our requirements:

 * Use GitHub deploy keys, which is SSH only
 * Work thru their HTTPS proxy
-  * Only relay requests to external servers on port 443
+  * Only allow traffic to external servers on port 443
-  * Require authentication, supports both BASIC and NTLM
+  * Requires authentication, supports both BASIC and NTLM
 * Unzip to install
   * Do not require administrative privileges
   * Minimal footprint